nredell/forecastML/README.md

 **1.** Build a series of horizon-specific short-, medium-, and long-term forecast models.

-**2.** Assess model generalization peformance across a variety of heldout datasets through time.
+**2.** Assess model generalization performance across a variety of heldout datasets through time.

 **3.** Select those models that consistently performed the best at each forecast horizon and combine them to produce a single ensemble forecast.